etw3gh/dinesafe6/README.md

 Gets nearby restaruants that specialize in Vietnamese Pho

-Click the bowl of soup from the floating action menu (Fork and Knife)
+Click the bowl of soup from the floating action menu at the bottom right of the screen (Fork and Knife)

 ![screenshot](https://raw.githubusercontent.com/openciti/dinesafe6/master/src/images/screenshots/screenshot_00.png)